candreal/Auraforce/README.md

 8. In VS Code, run the command sfdx force:source:deploy or, from the command palette, run SFDX: Deploy Source to Org

 ## Usage
-Look for game portal in app launcher, then search for any game and click the action to add to want or have
+Look for MyGamesPortal in the app launcher, then search for any game and hit enter.
+Click an action next to any game to add the game to 'I Want' or 'I Have'